-The statute of limitations for a hit and run accident in Florida is dependent on the type of lawsuit you bring.
-If your loved one passed away because of a hit and run accident and you plan to bring a wrongful death lawsuit, then you generally have two years to do so according to Florida Statutes § 95.11.
+The statute of limitations for a hit-and-run accident in Florida depends on the type of lawsuit you bring.
+If your loved one passed away because of a hit-and-run accident, you generally have two years to file a wrongful death lawsuit, according to Florida Statutes § 95.11.
 The same statute indicates that you generally have four years from the date of your accident to bring a personal injury lawsuit.

 Find a Personal Injury Lawyer,

 Steps to Take After a Hit-and-Run Accident in Florida

 There are a few things you can do after a hit-and-run accident to help move your case along.